Grahp/Website/pages/Regular Outline Grammars.md

 A "join" key is not the only way to accomplish this.
 This idea came from [[Onyx|Onyx]], where [[Home|I]] called it "[[Onyx Syllabic Splitting|Onyx Splitting]]".
 Rather than subsequent strokes in outlines using a "join" key, they dropped [[Steno Glossary#Vowel|vowels]], so you could only use [[Steno Glossary#Skeleton|skeletons]] in subsequent strokes.
 For example, the word "monotonous" would be [[Steno Glossary#Stroke|stroked]] as `PHO/TPH/T/TPH-S` (See [[Steno Notation|Steno Notation]]), or "mo -n t- n-s".
 With Onyx Splitting, you can also squash a ton of these subsequent strokes together and still have canon outlines, so you could do `PHO/TPH-T/TPH-S` and save a stroke.

 This worked shockingly well, and I still think it's a good idea.
 I was only able to find 2 conflicts after using it for months!
 The only place this can cause conflicts is with words that differ exclusively in their subsequent vowel sounds, like "forget" and "forgot" (the 2 conflicts I found).

+---

+There is one more way you could write words in a way that it's clear when they start and end, which is to write with just one stroke per word.

+That may sound dumb, and it may be, but I'm not so sure it is.

+In fact, a lot of folks do this - not so much in this space, but in some groups, this is just how it's done, and it's not like they yearn for more.

+Boards where you type as the base, and chord on top of that - such as the board you may have heard of, linked here ([https://www.charachorder.com/](https://www.charachorder.com/)) - have no real need for more than one stroke in a row, they can can write all words with just one stroke.

+That's quite cool, so why don't we do that?
+Well, it turns out, when the norm is to chord, not to type, it can be hard to fit ALL words in just one stroke.
+Boards where you type get to use more than one key press to type a word, which we can't do.

+But all of our keys are bunched up into a stroke, and we can't use more.
+We don't get to use a bunch more keys to write long words, or words we might not have chords for.
+It all has to fit in the stroke

+But if we _could_ write all words with just one stroke, then we should, right?
+Why would you want to take _more_ strokes to write the same words that you could just write with one stroke?
+We only use more than one stroke per word since the rules we use to write were made a long time ago, when we had to do a lot of work by hand that's now done for us.

+I think there could have been a world where we write with just one stroke words.
+You might need more briefs, but you can at least get most of the way there.

+I can only talk like this for so long, so it won't be me who makes this.